sergi-andreu/ECG_project/README.md

 - Block 2: Training on the _ECG_ signals, predicting the superclass labels (NORM, MI, STTC, CD and HYP) using a ResNet model.
 - Block 3: Evaluation of the models trained in Block 2.

+The notebooks start with a number, indicating the block to which they pertain.

+The structure of the files is as follows:
+- ***data/*** : Directory containing the *ptb-xl* data.
+It does not contain the data here, only locally (only *.csv* files).
+- ***figs/*** : Figures used in the *README.md* file.
+- ***0_Create_arrays.ipynb*** : Notebook that creates numpy arrays from the raw data, for later storing them in google drive for easier access.
+The arrays created are the _ECG_ data arrays, the label arrays, and *BPM* arrays, which are approximations of the mean heart beat, as computed with the [XQRS algorithm](https://wfdb.readthedocs.io/en/latest/processing.html).
+- ***0_Read_ECG.ipynb***: Notebook containing some utilities for the _ECG_ data, like plotting the data, approximating the heart beat, computing the QRS, ...
+- ***1_Features_Exploration.ipynb***: Notebook exploring the dataset using the features (also importing the heart beat features computed in the  *0_Create_arrays.ipynb* notebook.
+It also contains [SVC classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) on these features.
+- ***1_Labels_Exploration.ipynb***: Notebook containing some ["data wrangling"](https://en.wikipedia.org/wiki/Data_wrangling) from the *.csv* files data, that could be useful, but it has not been used here in an actionable way.
+- ***2_Training.ipynb***: Notebook containing the training procedure of a *ResNet* model, as defined in the *models.py* script, and does a simple hyperparameter search using a [Weights&Biases sweep](https://docs.wandb.ai/guides/sweeps).
+- ***3_Evluation.ipynb***: Notebook where one model is evaluated, out of the trained models in the *2_Training.ipynb* notebook.
+This notebook is perhaps the most interesting one.
+It contains the prediction distributions, AUC and AUPRC curves, and a report function, where a [Saliency Map](https://arxiv.org/abs/1312.6034) (approximating feature relevance) is presented.
+This of course needs lots of improvement.
+- ***3_Exploring_Evaluation.ipynb***: More useful plots used for evaluation, such as confusion matrices, and distribution of age, weight and height for the different classifications (true positives, true negatives, false positives, false negatives).
+This code should be extended in order to be more useful.
+- ***models.py***: Script where the torch models are defined, to be called in the *2_Training.ipynb* notebook.
+- ***train.py***: Script where the training function is defined, to be called in the *2_Training.ipynb* notebook.
+- ***trainutils.py***: Script where some utils for training are defined, to be called both in the *train.py* script and *2_Training.ipynb* notebook.

 # Environments
 Due to the dataset being "big", and my personal laptop being almost agonal and with limited memory, I have decided to use [google colab](https://colab.research.google.com/) for running most of the notebooks, google drive to store the data (as numpy arrays) and [Weights&Biases](https://wandb.ai/site) for experiment tracking.